-TD Bank, America’s Most Convenient Bank®, has selected Worcester Tree Initiative, a program of Tower Hill Botanic Garden to participate in TD Tree Days, a community-based program that expands urban forests and green spaces in low- to moderate-income neighborhoods.
-Staff and volunteers of Tower Hill will join local employees of TD Bank to plant 36 native trees and shrubs on West Boylston Drive in Worcester on Friday, October 18th, 2019.
+TD Bank, America’s Most Convenient Bank®, has selected Worcester Tree Initiative (a program of Tower Hill Botanic Garden) to participate in TD Tree Days, a community-based program that expands urban forests and green spaces in low- to moderate-income neighborhoods.
+Staff and volunteers of Tower Hill will join local employees of TD Bank to plant 36 native trees and shrubs on West Boylston Drive in Worcester on Friday, October 18, 2019.

 “We’re excited to team with Tower Hill Botanic Garden during TD Tree Days to benefit the community and elevate the quality of the environment,” said Joe Doolan, TD Bank’s Head of Environmental and Community Partnerships.
 “At TD, we’re driven by a central belief that together we can break down barriers and help build inclusive futures, where everyone can succeed in a changing world.
 Through The Ready Commitment, TD’s corporate citizenship platform, we support initiatives that will ensure a sustainable future for all.
 TD Tree Days is one of many programs that help promote a more vibrant planet by providing green spaces where they are most needed.
 Trees do much more than beautify our communities – they produce oxygen; improve air quality and slow climate change by reducing carbon emissions, airborne pollutants and smog; provide cooling shade to reduce energy costs; and enhance quality of life.”

-Tower Hill Botanic Garden is one of 18 organizations in the United States that was chosen to participate in TD Tree Days through an application process.
+Tower Hill Botanic Garden is one of 18 organizations in the United States chosen to participate in TD Tree Days through an application process.
 The Worcester Tree Initiative (WTI) of Tower Hill works with community partners to plan and execute impactful plantings that benefit neighborhoods throughout the Worcester area and beyond.
-In West Boylston Street neighborhood, they are joining a grassroots community effort in amulti year project to reclaim an overgrown lot adjacent to a highway.
+In the West Boylston Street neighborhood, they are joining a grassroots community effort in a multi–year project to reclaim an overgrown lot adjacent to a highway.
 “We are excited to participate in TD Tree Days because this project is so important to the people of this neighborhood.
-Seeing it completed will validate their years of hard work to beautify and improve their community,“ says Derek Lirange, WTI Community Forester, who will be leading this planting.
+Seeing it completed will validate their years of hard work to beautify and improve their community,“ said Derek Lirange, the WTI Community Forester who will be leading this planting.